 The home attach point essentially identifies the user's working directory.
 Initially, following user login, the home attach point is the same as the initial attach point.
-The user can change this by issuing the ATTACH command.
+To reset the current attach point to the home attach point from within your program, use the AT\$HOM subroutine, shown in Figure 6-2.